Skip to main content

 The groundwater standards for prometon were adopted in Cycle 7 (1999) and revised in Cycle 9 (2010).

-Prometon is a man-made pesticide used for weed control on industrial sites.
-Animal studies have shown that consuming high levels of prometon can result in adverse effects on growth.
+Prometon is a pesticide used to control weeds.
+Studies have shown that exposure to high levels of prometon can affect growth.

 Propazine